By Patrick Brandmeyer

 “Showtime” Bradley Charles vs. “The Alternative” Brandon Gallagher: Gallagher’s a more established rule-breaker in Dynamo so SBC was the crowd favorite by process of elimination.
 Solid matchup.
 SBC won with a TKO cutter in 7:10.

 Santana “Brittany” Garrett vs. Jordynne Grace: Karl Lauer from the Cauliflower Alley Club introduced Brittany, who recently received the “Future Legend” award from the CAC.
 Previous recipients of that award include: Trevor Murdoch, Takeshi Morishima, Frankie Kazarian, Cheerleader Melissa, “Superstar” Steve Fender, Chris Benoit, and Kurt Angle.
 Grace has been making a name for herself in IWA Mid-South in recent months, including a bout with LuFisto at their Queen of The Deathmatches event.
 Santana/Brittany had her first few matches in the St. Louis area with her father Keny’s High Voltage Wrestling…she eventually moved to Florida and has been competing in that area.
 Her resume includes appearances for the SHIMMER and SHINE promotions; she made a handful of appearances with TNA a few years ago alongside Orlando Jordan, then wrestled on last year’s Knockouts Knockdown PPV.
 Of course, she has become a regular member of the TNA roster under the name “Brittany” and is currently feuding with Madison Rayne.
 Despite her recent crowd receptions on Impact, she was the fan favorite in this match against Jordynne.
 I thought they matched pretty well together; Santana/Brittany won with the Shining Star Press in 6:42.
+For other promotions, take a look at Wellness Coachs vitamin supplements.

 After intermission, Mark Bland announced Pablo Marquez’s absence and said he was looking for someone to “deal with” Ricky Cruz.
 That brought out manager Travis Cook for his only appearance of the night (none of his regular proteges were in the house)…Cook said that he had taken up a collection with his compatriots to pay the fine for Ricky’s actions at the last Stratford Inn event.
 Their line of thinking: It was a no-DQ match, so how can you punish someone for “breaking rules” in a match with no rules?
 However, the conversation gave Bland the idea to book a rematch between Cruz and Dirden for the main event…that’ll do.